apoltix/iTMDb/README.md

 You can safely submit your apps using iTMDb to the App Store (it's been approved for use with [Collection](http://collectionapp.com/)).

-## Discontinuation notice

-Development of this project has more or less stopped, and no major work on it will be made.
-It is, however, still working and is useful if you need movie, cast and crew information from TMDb.

-It has been updated for support with version 3.0 of the API after version 2.1 was deprecated by TMDb.
+Originally made for version 2.1, the framework has been updated for support with version 3.0 of the API after version 2.1 was deprecated by TMDb.
 Support for a few new APIs have also been added.

 ## Documentation